EdmundBenedict/lordcephei.github.io/pages/fpintrotut.md

     SITE
        ATOM=Si X=0 0 0

 Si forms in the diamond cubic structure, space group 227 as you can readily determine from, e.g. [this web page](http://www.periodictable.com/Properties/A/SpaceGroupNumber.html).
 Space group 227 is Fd-3m which has an underlying fcc Bravais lattice.
-The init file equally allows you to supply the space group as **SPCGRP=Fd-3m**, or supply the lattice vectors directly, with a tag **PLAT**, _viz_
+The init file equally allows you to supply the space group as **SPCGRP=Fd-3m**, or supply the lattice vectors directly, with a token **PLAT**, _viz_

       PLAT=  0.0    0.5    0.5
              0.5    0.0    0.5